Organic chemistry in the first phases of Solar-type protostars: PROTOPLANETARY DISKS: WHERE ORGANICS ARE BURIED

-Methanol, a key iCOM, has been recently detected in the Class I disk IRAS 04302+2247 \citep{Podio2020a,Garufi2021}, and towards the disk around the A-type star HD 100546 \citep{Booth2021}.
-For sake of completeness, methyl cyanide or formaldehyde (also crucial species for other iCOMs formation) have been {\it imaged} towards a dozen of disks, such as e.g. TW Hya, DG Tau B, DM Tau, HL Tau, MWC 480 \citep{Oberg2015a,Bergner2018,Loomis2018,Podio2019,Podio2020b,Pegues2020,Garufi2021}.
-Typical abundances are: 10$^{-12}$-10$^{-10}$ (H$_2$CO), 10$^{-12}$-10$^{-11}$ (CH$_3$OH, HCOOH), and 10$^{-13}$-10$^{-12}$ (CH$_3$CN).
+Methanol, a key iCOM, has been recently detected in the Class I disk IRAS 04302+2247 \citep{Podio2020a,Garufi2021} and towards the disk around the A-type star HD 100546 \citep{Booth2021}.
+Methyl cyanide and formaldehyde have been imaged towards a dozen of disks , such as e.g. TW Hya , DG Tau B , DM Tau , HL Tau , MWC 480 \citep{Oberg2015a,Bergner2018,Loomis2018,Podio2019,Podio2020b,Pegues2020,Garufi2021}.
+Typical abundances are: $10^{-12}-10^{-10}$ (H$_2$CO), $10^{-12}-10^{-11}$ (CH$_3$OH, HCOOH), and $10^{-13}-10^{-12}$ (CH$_3$CN).
 The formaldehyde spatial distribution can be either centrally-peaked or centrally-depressed showing an outer ring at a radius around 50 au \citep{Podio2019,Podio2020b,Pegues2020,Garufi2021}.
-The emission in the inner few au can indeed be masked by optically depth effects.
-However, the detection of considerable formaldehyde emission beyond the CO snowline shows that formaldehyde can be produced in the gas-phase as well as through CO-regulated ice chemistry.
-Finally, the abundance of methyl cyanide (and also that of HC$_3$N) is relatively high compared to their simpler relative, HCN \citep{Oberg2015a,Bergner2018}.
+The emission in the inner few au can indeed be masked by dust optically depth effects.
+However, the detection of considerable formaldehyde emission beyond the CO snowline shows that formaldehyde can be produced in the gas-phase from species with lower BE than CO.
+Finally, the abundance of methyl cyanide (and also that of HC$_3$N) is relatively high compared to its simpler relative, HCN \citep{Oberg2015a,Bergner2018}.

-In general, in protoplanetary Class I/II disks, complex nitriles are much easier to detect than the most common iCOMs observed in the protostellar stage (Sect. \ref{sec4:protostars}): methyl cyanide lines are considerably brighter towards the nearby Class II disk around TW Hya compared to either methanol or formic acid \citep{Loomis2018,Walsh2016}.
-This suggests, first, that, at least in this disk, the iCOM inventory is not simply/completely inherited from the prestellar or protostellar stages and, second, that the environmental conditions in Class I/II disks favor the production of N-bearing iCOMs.
-This latter conclusion is in agreement with the results from other studies focusing on smaller molecules, which find that the disk warm molecular layers and disk atmospheres likely have high C/O ratios \citep{Bergin2016,Cleeves2018,Miotello2019,Oberg2021}.
+In general, in protoplanetary Class I /II disks , N-bearing iCOMs are much easier to detect than other iCOMs observed in the protostellar stage (Sec. \ref{sec4:protostars}): methyl cyanide lines are considerably brighter towards the nearby Class II disk around TW Hya compared to either methanol or formic acid \citep{Loomis2018,Walsh2016}.
+This suggests, first, that, at least in this disk, the iCOM inventory is not simply/completely inherited from the prestellar or protostellar stages and, second, that the environmental conditions in Class I /II disks favor the production of N-bearing iCOMs.
 The link between the N- versus O- bearing iCOMs is discussed in \S ~\ref{subsec:sec5-model}.